armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ### Custom dinghyfile name

-If you want to change the name of the file that describes pipelines, add `spec.spinnakerConfig.armory.dinghy.dinghyFilename: <your-filename>` to your  `SpinnakerService` manifest.
+If you want to change the name of the file that describes pipelines, add `spec.spinnakerConfig.armory.dinghy.dinghyFilename: <your-filename>` to your  `SpinnakerService` manifest:

-For example:

 {{< prism lang="yaml" line="9-10" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}